hindman/optopus/README.md

 on which classes are amenable to subclassing, if any, and what users should do or avoid when doing so.

-Optopus will be built with an eye toward flexibility and customization.
+Argle will be built with an eye toward flexibility and customization.
 To the extent feasible, all controllable parameters governing the generation of text will be adjustable.
 And for dynamic configuration needs — whether related to help text, error text, side effects, or parsing — the library will support